-8 ¶ Ecclesiasticism is at once and forever incompatible with that living faith, growing spirit, and firsthand experience of the faith-comrades of Jesus in the brotherhood of man in the spiritual association of the kingdom of heaven.
+8 Ecclesiasticism is at once and forever incompatible with that living faith, growing spirit, and firsthand experience of the faithin the spiritual association of the kingdom of heaven.
 The praiseworthy desire to preserve traditions of past achievement often leads to the defense of outgrown systems of worship.
 The well-meant desire to foster ancient thought systems effectually prevents the sponsoring of new and adequate means and methods designed to satisfy the spiritual longings of the expanding and advancing minds of modern men.
-Likewise, the Christian churches of the twentieth century stand as great, but wholly unconscious, obstacles to the immediate advance of the real gospel - the teachings of Jesus of Nazareth.
+Likewise, the Christian churches of the twentieth century stand as great, but wholly unconscious, obstacles to the immediate advance of the real gospel-the teachings of Jesus of Nazareth.